-Senior Manager, Run for the Cure Fundraising, Canadian Breast Cancer Foundation
+Senior Manager, Run for the Cure Fundraising, Canadian Cancer Society

-Tanya completed a Honours Bachelor of Arts in Political Science at McMaster University and a Masters Certificate at New York University with the World Health Organization, and in 2014 Tanya began the Masters of Public Policy, Administration and Law at York University.
-Tanya is naturally inquisitive and a lifelong learner – she is currently participating in the AFP Inclusion and Philanthropy Fellowship, and was 2010 Fellow in the award-winning DiverseCity Program.
+Tanya completed a Honours Bachelor of Arts in Political Science at McMaster University and a Masters Certificate at New York University with the World Health Organization.
+She is currently pursuing the Masters of Public Policy, Administration and Law at York University.
+Tanya is naturally inquisitive and a lifelong learner – she is a graduate of the 2017 AFP Inclusion and Philanthropy Fellowship, and 2010 DiverseCity Fellowship.